-The 39 year-old has stressed that the United defender was lucky to escape the incident without serious injury and has called on steps to be taken to prevent it being repeated
+The 39 year-old believes that his team-mate was lucky to escape the incident without serious injury and has called on steps to be taken to prevent it being repeated

 Despite a total of nine people being charged after the game at the Etihad Stadium, though, the fan responsible for injuring Ferdinand has yet to be identified by the police and the 39-year-old has also called for action to be taken to prevent anything similar happening in the future.